Hind-BENNABI/Hind-BENNABI/README.md

 🌟 **About Me**

 - 🧠 Currently studying **Artificial Intelligence** and passionate about solving real-world problems.
-- 💸 Working on a **Money Spending Management AI App** for Algerian workers.
-- ♟️ Exploring cool AI algorithms like **Genetic Algorithm, A\* Search, Hill Climbing**, and more.
 - 💙 Obsessed with clean UI.

 ---